When you are going through your period, several changes happen to our hormones, bodies, mood, and even in our daily habits like eating and sleeping.

 Tip #5: Make your bed as comfortable as possible by adding extra pillows or blankets.

-Tip #6: With a warm towel or a heating pad, get some heat over your pelvis area to calm down cramps and get the right temperature for sleeping.
+Tip #6: With a warm towel or a heating pad, get some heat over your pelvic area to calm down cramps and get to the right temperature for sleeping.

-Tip #7: Caffeine in certain moments can be a reliever, but make sure not to take it in the afternoon so it won’t affect your sleep even more.
+Tip #7: Caffeine in certain moments can be a reliever, but make sure not to have any in the afternoons and evenings so it won’t affect your sleep.

-Having your period is definitely a hard battle to fight, and when you can’t sleep regularly it seems to be even harder, that’s why as women, we should know our bodies and naturally help it through, so lack of sleeping won’t make those days even worse.
+Having your period is a hard battle to fight, and when you can’t sleep regularly it seems to be even harder.
+That’s why as women, we should know our bodies and naturally help it through, so lack of sleeping won’t make those days even worse.